periph/gohci/README.md

 It hardly can get any simpler:

 - Only support one specific use case: *Golang project hosted on Github*.
-- There is no server, the worker must be internet accessible and HTTPS must be proxied down to HTTP.
+- There is no server, only a worker.
+The worker must be internet accessible and HTTPS must be proxied down to HTTP.
   - [Caddy](https://caddyserver.com/) works great along its native [letsencrypt.org](https://letsencrypt.org) support.
 - The worker has a configuration file that determines what command it runs to